elebarone/lab04/README.md

 ## Resources
 - Google’s Technical Writing Course: https://developers.google.com/tech-writing
-- IBM’s Developing Quality Technical Information - A Handbook for Writers and Editors: Hargis, Gretchen, Michelle Carey, Ann Kilty Hernandez, Polly Hughes, Deirdre Longo, Shannon Rouiller, and Elizabeth Wilde.
-Developing quality technical information: A handbook for writers and editors.
-Pearson Education, 2004.
+- IBM’s Developing Quality Technical Information - A Handbook for Writers and Editors: https://www.pearson.com/store/p/developing-quality-technical-information-a-handbook-for-writers-and-editors/P100000648244
 - Chicago Manual of Style: https://www.chicagomanualofstyle.org/book/ed17/part2/ch05/toc.html

 ## Deliverables
 Please submit your work by pushing it to your GitHub Classroom repository.

 ## Project Assessment
-- **Content Accuracy (Up to 20%)**: The manual provides accurate descriptions of JIRA's features and functionalities.
-All information is current, relevant to JIRA’s latest version, and correctly explains the platform's capabilities and settings.
+- **Content Accuracy (20%)**: Accurate descriptions of JIRA's features.
-- **Clarity and Readability (Up to 20%)**: Information is presented clearly and concisely.
-Sentences are well-constructed, paragraphs are coherent, and there is a logical flow of information that is easy to follow.
+- **Clarity and Readability (20%)**: Information is presented clearly and concisely.
-- **Completeness (Up to 20%)**: The manual thoroughly covers most of key features of JIRA, including setup, project creation, issue tracking, integrations, and use of agile methodologies.
+- **Completeness (20%)**: The manual covers key features of JIRA comprehensively.
-- **Technical Accuracy (Up to 10%)**: Technical terms are used accurately and appropriately.
-There is a clear understanding of JIRA’s technical aspects, and technical information is explained in a way that is accessible to both technical and non-technical users.
+- **Technical Accuracy (10%)**: Accurate use of technical terms.
-- **Formatting and Presentation (Up to 10%)**: Excellent use of headings, subheadings, bullet points, and tables.
-The manual is visually appealing and professionally formatted.
+- **Formatting and Presentation (10%)**: Well-formatted and visually appealing manual.
-- **Use of Visuals (Up to 10%)**: Visual aids like screenshots, diagrams, and charts are used effectively throughout the manual.
-They enhance understanding and are well-integrated into the text.
+- **Use of Visuals (10%)**: Effective integration of visual aids.
-- **Achieve GatorGrader Compliance (10%)**: Successfully meets the criteria set by GatorGrader.
+- **GatorGrader Compliance (10%)**: Meets all GatorGrader criteria.

 ## Gator Grade
 ### GatorGrade Checks for Immediate Feedback